punchagan/cinspect/README.md

 Essentially, you tell `cinspect-cindex` the path to the directory you wish to index.
 Since we use `libclang` to index the sources, any additional arguments you pass to this script are passed on to `libclang`.
+To get the indexer to work, you will have to make sure that

+1. `libclang` is able to find its own includes.
+2. You pass-in the include dirs that the project you are indexing needs, to compile.

 The indexes are currently saved at `~/.index.json`.
 Once you have created the indexes, you can use the `getsource` or `getfile` functions exposed by